djsigmann/casual-pre-loader/README.md

 add logic if the number of colors is low to not shift with average but to shift directly

+ALSO MAYBE IF THE FILE ONLY HAD ONE COLOR ADD LOGIC FOR A 3RD SHIFT (NEUTRAL COLOR)

 figure out divide by 0 error

 NEED TO CONFIRM WORKING: